William J. Birnes

-William J. "Bill" Birnes (born November 7, 1944) is an American author, ghostwriter, chairman of the board at Sunrise Community Counseling Center, and ufologist.
+William J. "Bill" Birnes (born November 7, 1944) is an American author, ghostwriter,expert on serial killers, chairman of the board at Sunrise Community Counseling Center, and ufologist.
 He was the publisher of and wrote for UFO Magazine, and was the lead investigator on the TV show UFO Hunters.
 He has authored or coauthored books on a variety of topics, including the paranormal, UFOs, criminology, computer science, and novels.
 He ghostwrote The Day After Roswell with Philip J. Corso, which appeared on The New York Times Best Seller List.

 Early life and education

 William J. Birnes was born November 7, 1944.
 In 1974, Birnes earned a Ph.D. in medieval literature from New York University with a dissertation on Piers Plowman.
 Birnes earned a J.D. degree from Concord Law School, a private online law school.

 He is married to novelist Nancy Hayfield.
 Together they ran a computer science business in the 1980s.

 Career

 Birnes served as a Lily Postdoctoral Research Fellow at the University of Pennsylvania and taught literature and linguistics at Trenton State College.
 He is also a lawyer.
 Birnes has repeatedly appeared as a guest on the late night radio talk-show Coast to Coast AM to discuss UFOs, and has coauthored a book with its host George Noory.

 Birnes, a ghostwriter, has written or coauthored books on computer science, the paranormal, criminology, and science fiction novels.
 With Ethan Phillips, he authored the Star Trek Cookbook.
 Birnes approached Phillips to write the book.
 As a writer of popular nonfiction, he co-authored The Riverman with detective/academic Robert D. Keppel (1995), an account of serial killer Ted Bundy's involvement in the apprehension of Green River Killer Gary Ridgway.
 The book was adapted into a made-for-TV film (2004) on A&E, The Riverman.
 His coauthored book about Mickey Rooney with Richard A. Lertzman was described by Publishers Weekly as the "definitive biography".